teknologi-umum/bot/CONTRIBUTING.md

 Contributing means anything from reporting bugs, ideas, suggestion, code fix, even new feature.

+Bear in mind to keep your contributions under the [Code of Conduct](./github/CODE_OF_CONDUCT.md) for the community.

 ## Bug report, ideas, and suggestion

 The [issues](https://github.com/teknologi-umum/bot/issues) page is a great way to communicate to us.
 Other than that, we have a [Telegram group](https://t.me/teknologi_umum) that you can discuss your ideas into.
 If you're not an Indonesian speaker, it's 100% fine to talk in English there.